-The Energy and Technology Museum in Vilnius occupies a former power station which opened in 1903 and worked until 1998.
-It was damaged in the Second World War but was subsequently rebuilt, and much of the original equipment remains.
-The plant included three turbines by AEG (1911), MAN (1913) and Brown Boveri (1925), three generators, a control panel made in Poland in 1925, and several boilers including one made by Babcock and Wilcox in 1925.
-There are models of the Ignalina nuclear power plant which began generating in 1983 and the Kruonis pumped storage plant.
-Other sections show something of the social history of Vilnius over the past century, emphasising the role of electricity, and of the history of transport in the city.
+The Energy and Technology Museum in Vilnius is housed in a former power plant launched in 1903 and shut down in 1998.
+The power plant was damaged during World War II but was subsequently rebuilt, and much of the original equipment can still be seen at the museum.
+The power plant included three turbines by AEG (1911), MAN (1913) and Brown Boveri (1925), three generators, a control panel made in Poland in 1925 (destroyed during World War II), and several boilers including one made by Babcock and Wilcox in 1925.
+There are also models of the Ignalina nuclear power plant and the Kruonis pumped storage plant.
+Other museum sections are dedicated to the history of Vilnius industry as well as hands-on exhibits for children.
 The museum opened in 2003.